Tracking employee engagement metrics is a tricky subject.

 Pro tip: Determine what objectives you want to achieve when determining the best KPIs to measure in your company.

-Here are the top five key employee engagement KPIs you should measure to gauge the health of your workforce.
+Now, here are the top eight employee engagement KPIs you should measure to gauge the health of your workforce.

 1. Job Performance and Productivity